 Undigested food particles, gut bacteria, proteins, and toxic waste shouldn’t be able to enter the bloodstream.
 But when the gut lining becomes compromised (or “leaky”) they do, causing negative consequences.

-While Leaky Gut was once thought to affect only those with serious medical conditions such as Celiac Disease, we now know that even slight increases in intestinal permeability can cause chronic health issues.
+While Leaky Gut was once thought to affect only those with serious medical conditions such as celiac disease, we now know that even slight increases in intestinal permeability can cause chronic health issues such as inflammatory bowel disease and irritable bowel syndrome, as well as systemic diseases or diseases involving other organ systems like type I diabetes, multiple sclerosis, rheumatoid arthritis, and autism.

-Today I'll be discussing the most effective ways to help a client with leaky gut syndrome including
+Today we will be discussing the most effective ways to help a client with leaky gut syndrome including:

 Foods To Avoid With Leaky Gut

-Particularly the gluten-containing grains like wheat, spelt, rye, and barley.
+Gluten-containing grains like wheat, spelt, rye, and barley can stimulate higher zonulin levels in certain individuals and this increases intestinal permeability.
 While whole grains can be a part of a healthy diet, they are best consumed soaked or sprouted to deactivate anti-nutrients.
-Anyone struggling with a leaky gut should avoid gluten completely until their gut lining is functioning properly again, as it a particularly problematic protein.
+Anyone struggling with a leaky gut should avoid gluten completely until their gut lining is functioning properly again, as it is a particularly problematic protein.

-Especially refined "white" sugar added to foods like desserts and drinks.
-Even too much added natural sugar (like cane juice or maple syrup) can be problematic.
+Refined "white" sugar added to foods like desserts and drinks and too much added natural sugar (like cane juice or maple syrup) can also be problematic for people with leaky gut syndrome.
 Sugar can cause imbalances in gut flora by feeding yeasts and bad bacteria, further damaging the gut.
+Several studies suggest that fructose is one of the key carbohydrates involved in the regulation of intestinal permeability and too much may cause harmful effects.

 Foods To Incorporate To Heal Leaky Gut

-Nutrients found in plants have amazing anti-inflammatory, healing powers.
+A diet that promotes digestive health should focus on fibrous vegetables and fruits as these foods contain phytochemicals which have been reported to improve tight junction integrity by controlling proteins and inflammatory signaling pathways.
 While raw vegetables and fruits may be difficult to digest, cooked or blended vegetables are just as powerful in healing and supporting the body.
-Choose a wide variety of colourful vegetables and fruits with plenty of leafy greens.
-Every diet should be "plant based."
+Choose a wide variety of colorful vegetables and fruits with plenty of leafy greens.

 Filled with a wide variety of probiotic strains, fermented foods bring good bacteria into the gut.
 Cultured veggies like kimchi and sauerkraut, beverages like kombucha and kefir, and even preserved meats like prosciutto can support healthy intestinal flora.

 Healthy fats reduce inflammation, improve digestion, and feed some kinds of good gut bacteria to support gut healing.
-Omega-3 fats are anti-inflammatory and medium-chain-triglycerides are easy to digest.
-Coconut products should be included to benefit from their MCT content.
+Omega-3 fats are anti-inflammatory and medium-chain-triglycerides (MCT) are easy to digest.
+Coconut products should be included as those with leaky gut syndrome can benefit from their MCT content.

-This potent anti-inflammatory spice can help with the inflammation occurring in the gut lining, as well as inflammation throughout the body.
-Plus, it helps support liver detoxification of environmental toxins that can worsen disease.
+This potent anti-inflammatory spice can help with inflammation in the gut lining and throughout the body.
+It also helps support liver detoxification of environmental toxins that can worsen the disease.

 Supplements That Support Gut Healing

 One of the beneficial components of bone broth, collagen, can be added to the diet in powder form.
-Thanks to it’s high glycine content, it works to strengthen gut lining while also reducing joint pain and increasing skin quality.
+Thanks to its high glycine content, it works to strengthen the gut lining while also reducing joint pain and increasing skin quality.

 This key amino acid contributes to gut health in many ways.
-It supports repair of the cells that line the gut, reduces inflammation, and coats the gut to protect against further irritation.
+It supports the growth and repair of intestinal cells, reduces inflammation, and coats the gut to protect against further irritation.

 Suggested dose: 5-10 grams per day, of a micronized powder dissolved in water, juice, or smoothies.
-This should be taken as a divided dose.
+This should be taken as a divided dose and research shows that even a low dose of oral glutamine could improve intestinal permeability after strenuous exercise.

 In addition to fermented foods, a quality daily probiotic will reintroduce good bacteria into the gut.

-Suggested dose: will vary depending on needs, but 1 capsule providing at least 15 billion CFUs is a good daily dose for most people.
+Suggested dose: will vary depending on needs, but one capsule providing at least 10 billion CFUs is a good daily dose for most people.
 Intensive support doses may be significantly higher.

 Anti-inflammatory omega-3s work to reduce inflammation in the body and can help to improve cardiovascular health and cognitive function.

-- The 5 essential foods for gut healing while excluding all damaging foods.
+- An evidence-based meal plan that includes essential foods for gut healing while excluding all damaging foods.

 - Simple, easy recipes that clients will actually love.